 But we face a problem as we hastily throw down resolutions after resolutions on notebooks and random scraps of paper.
 We face the problem of reality.
 It’s hard to see the light at the end of the tunnel when 2017 has just begun.
 It only takes a minute to look out at the gray and snowy January day for you to lose the hope that you had to complete the task.
 So why do we fail?
 Why do we forget about achieving our resolutions by the time March rolls around?
 Why do we not become those people that we hope to be?

 I think that the answer is rather simple.
 We are set on being someone new instead of becoming someone new.
 From the minute our glasses clink ushering in the New Year, we are set on being this “new version” of ourselves.
-Maybe for you that meant being less selfish, gossiping less, or being a better friend.
+Maybe for you, that meant being less selfish, gossiping less, or being a better friend.
 Maybe you hoped to find contentment, to increase your spiritual life, or to help out your family more.
 These are all great plans, but we must remember that nothing comes easily in life.
-Process is everything.
+The process is everything.
 We need help.
 We need God.
 We are broken and damaged shells of people.
 We are not our own.

 In the Bible, we see story after story of characters undergoing trials and joys on a journey that would lead them to who they were ultimately designed to be.
 They didn’t just wish that God would use them in big ways, they took steps to put God’s plans into motion.
 Think about the story of Paul.
 He had a major transformation, yet he didn’t become God’s vessel to the Gentiles overnight.
 He probably was scared to death and afraid, just like many of us.
 Luckily, God can take our brokenness and weaknesses to be used for His strengths.
 We are able to read book after book of Paul’s spiritual and personal trials to see how he learned to depend on God above anyone and anything else.